-You can use an electronic bulletin board or course website to post the course syllabus, course notes, assignment instructions, or administrative details (i.e., your office number, dates for tests and so on).
+You can use an electronic bulletin board or course website to post the course outline, course notes, assignment instructions, or administrative details (i.e., your office number, dates for tests and so on).
 More intensive use of the Internet could involve using bulletin boards, chatrooms, or on-line discussion groups to answer student questions or pose discussion questions.
 These tools work best in large classes if students are divided into smaller groups and are graded on their participation.
 Electronic polls can be used to get feedback from the large group on times for office hours, topics for lectures and for voting on debate topics.
 Also, consider what face to face activity you will eliminate from your course to make time for on-line discussions.
 Refer to the Centre for Teaching Excellence teaching tip on collaborative on-line learning for specific details or contact the Centre for Teaching Excellence, or Information Systems and Technologyfor more information about using computers in your course.

 Clickers and twitter

 You can use clickers to collect students’ responses to multiple-choice questions.
 You can extend the learning with clickers by having students first respond individually and then having them respond again after discussing their ideas with their peers.
 Some instructors, too, encourage participation via micro-blogging technologies such as Twitter: students have the option of participating verbally or of typing their contributions into a live Twitter feed.

 If you would like support applying these tips to your own teaching, CTE staff members are here to help.
 View the CTE Support page to find the most relevant staff member to contact.